 The Huisinis Gateway project came about by an approach from the Huisinis crofters.
 Each summer a huge number of visitors are attracted by the beach at Huisinis.
 This brings with it many issues, like overflowing rubbish bins, vehicles eroding the machair and vehicles restricting resident’s access.
 The existing public toilets are now owned by NHT and are in need of modernisation.
 This project aims to address some of the summer issues whilst building a new modern facility.

-- Replace existing toilets with new low-maintenance, low energy use and fully accessible facilities
+- Replace the 17 year old toilets with new low-maintenance, low energy use and fully accessible facilities

 - Provide a new facility to base outdoor and learning activities